 What happens in this step?
 Our first layer of flavor starts by sauteing the onions, peppers, and mirliton in rich bacon drippings to concentrate flavors.

-Continuing over medium-high heat, use a potato masher or a wooden spoon to mash the larger mirliton pieces.
-Let this simmer for a total of about 18 to 20 minutes while most of the water cooks out.
+- Continuing over medium-high heat, use a potato masher or a wooden spoon to mash the larger mirliton pieces.
+Let this simmer until most of the water cooks out, about 18 to 20 minutes.

 Add the shrimp and tomatoes